RULES & REGULATIONS

 - Please hand-in your IC chips after the race.

-- You are allowed to return to the aid station after crossing the checkpoint and still continue the race if it is within the cutoff time.
-If you decide to return to the aid station to rest, please notify the race staff and use the dedicated pathway to avoid crossing the checkpoint again.
-Please note, your race time will be recorded as the time you first exit the aid station.
-Also, you must leave the aid station before the cutoff time or you will be disqualified from the race.
+- You are allowed to return to the aid station after crossing the exit checkpoint if it is within the entrance cutoff time.
+If you decide to return to the aid station or to drop from the race, please notify the race staff and use the dedicated pathway to avoid crossing the checkpoint again.
+Please note, your race time will be recorded as the time you first enter and exit at aid station.
+Also, you must leave the aid station before the exit cutoff time or you will be disqualified from the race.

-- The race course will be marked using marking tapes and signs.
+- The race course will be marked using marking tapes and signboards.
 Race staff will also be positioned along the course.
-Dangerous areas up in the mountains will be marked by ropes and patrolled by staff in order to reduce risk.
+Dangerous areas will be marked by signboards and ropes in order to reduce risk.
+Runners should follow those all signs on the course.
 (Note: Permission has been obtained from the appropriate land owners and property managers to put up temporary signs and marking tapes).

 - There will be a "no-passing" section as well as other sections with specific rules/conditions.
 Please abide by these rules.

-- Racers will be stopped at road intersections.
+- Runners will be stopped at road intersections.
 Please follow the directions given by the race staff at these intersections.

 - The above signs and markers will be set up just before the race and will be immediately removed after the race.